spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/04-eks.md

 * For instance type = t3.medium
 * for values of N = 3, and M = 6 (values derived from AWS [document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) )
 * N * (M-1) + 2 = 3*(6-1)+2 =17 pods/instance
+* In this example, we will need at least 2 t3.medium instances to reach the minimum of 30 pods threshold

 <InfoBox>
-Select the type and number of instances such that there is a minimum of 30 pods.
+Select the type and number of instances to support a minimum of 30 pods.
 </InfoBox>

 Hence, while setting the desired size of the worker pool make the choice as per pod requirement.
 In the example given above we need to launch minimum of 2 instances of t3.medium to satisfy the resource requirement of an EKS cluster.